-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 Fun nods to the Fearless discography come from the era’s music videos.
 The hand-drawn band Junior Jewels tee is an easy arts and crafts project (wear with plaid pajama pants).
 If you’re going with your best friend, a great duo idea is band geek Taylor and cheerleader Taylor.
 Alternatively, channel Princess Taylor from "Love Story" with a white and gold corset top and flowing skirt.

-What To Wear To The Eras Tour If You’re An Evermore Fan
+What To Wear To The Eras Tour Movie If You’re An Evermore Fan

 At the first show of the Eras tour, Taylor dispelled a popular fan joke that evermore, the second surprise album she dropped during the lockdown in 2020, is her least favorite.
 Not that she needed to — the five evermore songs on the set list and full-on theatrical productions for "willow" and "tolerate it" did the trick.